-- The six goals are: - 1.
-Affordable housing for young people and families - 2.
+- 1. Affordable housing for young people and families - 2.
 High speed broadband access for all - 3.
 Rural hubs to support businesses, homeworking and delivery of services - 4.
 A healthy food scheme based on local produce - 5.
 A new Regional Land Use Partnership to support green economic recovery - 6.
-New forms of local democracy to give communities a greater role in decision-making
+New forms of local democracy to give communities a greater role in decisionmaking